Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2013-08-07-task-adapter-2-6-basecamp-and-microsoft-project-improvements.md

 Microsoft Project only accepts and shows "Done ratio" tasks which have either time or duration set.

 What happens when you load tasks from a bug tracker, which does not support estimated time, but does support some notion of "Done ratio"?
-Task Adapter will now set the estimated time for &nbsp;those tasks as "8h" when saving to Microsoft Project. &nbsp;This is a little trick which forces MSP to show the "Done Ratio" correctly on the Gantt Diagram.</li>
+Task Adapter will now set the estimated time for  those tasks as "8h" when saving to Microsoft Project.
+This is a little trick which forces MSP to show the "Done Ratio" correctly on the Gantt Diagram.</li>

 </ul></p>